 Keeping Track of What You Learn

-Throughout these labs, you will find two kinds of questions.
+Throughout these labs, you will find three kinds of questions.

 - Checking In questions are intended to keep you engaged and focused on key concepts and to allow you to periodically check if the material is making sense.
 These questions are often accompanied by hints or answers to let you know if you are on the right track.